6 Steps to Financial Aid

 - After you receive your Butte student identification number, you can also check for missing information by logging into MYBC with your ID and viewing Financial Aid > Required Documents.

-- All requested forms are available through WebAdvisor or the Financial Aid website (see Forms & Links tab above).
-Please allow 3-5 days for submitted items to post as "Received" on your MyBC.
+- All requested forms are available through the Financial Aid website (see Forms & Links tab above).
+Please submit ALL requested items together at once.
+Required items will post as "Received" on your MyBC within three weeks during peak processing times.

 - Not returning requested items in a timely fashion will delay completion of your file and may delay receipt of financial aid.